parsonsmatt/parsonsmatt.github.io/_posts/2026-03-10-my_first_month_with_claude.markdown

 2. Often, updates to the skill to improve efficiency on further work
 3. Sometimes, a tool to deterministically do some chunk of the work.

-This process ends up reducing the highly non-deterministic LLM tool with a much more determinstic tool.
+This process ends up reducing the highly non-deterministic LLM tool with a much more deterministic tool.

 ## Mock Reviews and Refactoring